hueyyeng/VesperiaGuide/docs/missables.md

 ## After Beating the Game

 - [ ] In Phaeroh's Crag, get near the Phantom Rift.
 Within Yormgen, speak with the Sage within the NW House.
 Head to Dahngrest and exit out.
 Fly toward the south of Yumanju and you will discover the Extra Dungeon.
 Gather enough Imitation Gald then Defeat Kratos at the end to get Braver's Invitation which will unlock 200 Man Melee if you have cleared 100 Man Melee with at least three characters (Extra Dungeon Final Part)
 - [ ] Unlock 200 Man Melee and if you have cleared Majestic Rank of Team Battle, you will unlock Merciless Rank of Team Battle.
-Clear it for Limits Octet (PS3 and Definitive Edition)
+Clear it for __Limits Octet__ (PS3 and Definitive Edition)
-- [ ] If you have completed all Secret Missions in the same playthrough, speak with Flynn in Aurnion for Yuri's True Knight title.
-In the PS3 and Definitive Edition, you need to sleep at the Inn of Aurnion (True Knight)
+- [ ] If you have completed all Secret Missions in the same playthrough, speak with Flynn in Aurnion for Yuri's __True Knight__ title.
+In the PS3 and Definitive Edition, you need to sleep at the Inn instead (True Knight)
 - [ ] In Yumanju, equip everyone with the Hotspring Series titles and speak with the Receptionist (Hotspring Final Part)
-- [ ] Sleep at any Inn then talk to the Receptionist in Yumanju.
-Repeat for Flynn's Spike Armor attachment, Judith's Glamorous Beauty title and Karol's Black Tights title (PS3 and Definitive Edition)
-- [ ] Visit every location on the World Map including the Aer Krenes and the Extra Dungeon (In the PS3 and Definitive Edition, there is also the NEW Extra Dungeon Necropolis of Nostalgia).
+- [ ] Visit every location on the World Map including the Aer Krenes and the Extra Dungeon (In the PS3 and Definitive Edition, there is also the NEW Extra Dungeon: Necropolis of Nostalgia).
 Sleep at the King Of Adventure to get Estelle's Curious Princess title (Curious Princess)
-- [ ] Once you have seen all 12 Friends of Patty's Mystic Artes Summon Friends, enter Nordopolica and head toward the north.
+- [ ] Once you have seen all 12 Friends of Patty's Mystic Artes __Summon Friends__, enter Nordopolica and head toward the north.
 On the way, you will see Gim on the stairs.
-Talk to him and Patty will obtain the Successor Of The Great Pirate's Name title (PS3 and Definitive Edition)
+Talk to him and Patty will obtain the __Successor Of The Great Pirate's Name__ title (PS3 and Definitive Edition)
 - [ ] You can now go down further in the Necropolis of Nostalgia (PS3 and Definitive Edition)